LT-IntroToAI-SY2526/assignment6-part1-per4-patrickn3419/a6_part1_writeup.md

 What does the R² score tell you about your model?
 What does it mean if R² is close to 1?
 What if it's close to 0?

 **YOUR ANSWER:**
+In my model, the R2 score tells me how much of the variation in the student's scores (Scores) is explained by the hours they studied (Hours).
+Being clost to 1, or 100%, means that there is a strong correlation between the two variables and that there is a strong predictive power using Hours to predict Scores.
+If R2 is close to 0, or 0%, it means that it does not explain the variations in Scores and that many other factors are affecting the Score.
+Due to this, Hours would have an unsignificant relationship to Scores and thus will have weak predicting power.